Skip to main content

 Filtering Responses in Different Project Types

-You can filter response data in many different types of projects.
+Depending on your license, you might have access to a few different types of projects.
 The steps and options described on this page apply to the following project types:

 There are a few other types of projects where you can filter response data.
 However, there are important differences to keep in mind: